-The course provides an introduction to the field of guidance and counseling.
+The course introduces the field of guidance and counseling.
 It emphasizes the role of the counselor in a variety of settings, including the school and community, as well as the tools and strategies used in those settings.
+This course is taught in English.
+Prerequisite ENG 101.